From our offices in Coventry, our solicitors have have a wealth of experience in advising and representing clients in unfair dismissal claims.

 If you have been dismissed from your job we will be at your side, letting you know if the dismissal is unfair and taking care of all the legal aspects of bringing a claim in the Employment Tribunal.

-Our Employment Law Solicitors have been recognised in the Legal 500 and have a robust reputation for winning unfair dismissal claims brought by people in Coventry and Warwickshire.
+Our specialist Employment Law Solicitors have been recognised in the Legal 500 and have a robust reputation for winning unfair dismissal claims brought by people in Coventry, Nuneaton, Rugby and Leamington, the Midlands and across the whole of the UK.

-Below are some of the most common questions we are asked about unfair dismissal.
+Below are some of the most common questions our solicitors get asked about unfair dismissal.

 What is unfair dismissal?